 Scott Griggs was elected to the Dallas City Council in May 2011 to represent District 3 and the residents of West Dallas, Oak Cliff, and Mountain Creek/The Woods.
-In May 2013, Scott was reelected to represent residents in North Oak Cliff in the redrawn District 1.
-He was reelected again in 2015 and 2017.
+In May 2013, Scott was re-elected to represent residents of North Oak Cliff in the redrawn District 1.
+He was re-elected in 2015 and in 2017.

 In his first term in office, Scott was voted as the 2012 Best Politician by D Magazine and the Dallas Observer.
 D Magazine noted, "Scott has proven himself as a voice of reason."
 While the Dallas Observer joked that, "He has a bizarre tendency to show up at council meetings giving off the distinct impression that he's done the reading and knows something about the issues he's supposed to decide… we're still grateful to have Griggs sitting at the horseshoe."

-On the Dallas City Council, Scott is Chairman of the Housing Committee and serves on the Arts, Culture and Libraries Committee in addition to the Budget, Finance and Audit Committee.
-He spearheaded the crafting of an ordinance ensuring better regulation and higher standards for boarding homes earning him the 2012 Carmen Miller Michael Mental Health Advocate Award presented by Mental Health America of Greater Dallas.
+On the Dallas City Council, Scott is the Vice-Chairman of the Government Performance and Financial Management Committee.
+He is a member of the Economic Development and Housing Committee and the Quality of Life, Arts and Culture Committee.
+He previously served as Chairman of the Housing Committee from 2015 to 2017, during which time he led the City's development of a new, comprehensive housing policy.
+Previously, he spearheaded the crafting of an ordinance ensuring better regulation and higher standards for boarding homes earning him the 2012 Carmen Miller Michael Mental Health Advocate Award presented by Mental Health America of Greater Dallas.
 Scott has also fought against gas drilling within city limits; led the push for the first buffered bike lanes and a fully realized bike lane system in the city; and challenged the fuzzy math supporters of a toll road - built in the floodplain - tout as justification for a much needed reliever route to reduce traffic congestion.
 Scott advocates for an alternate plan that achieves the same results.

 Rather than push for a toll road in a park, Scott has focused his efforts on realizing the Trinity River Project's amenities by bringing "life between the levees" with a Trinity Trails System and recreational elements.
 Scott has also intensely examined the Dallas Floodway System to ensure mandated improvements to the city's levee system are successful in protecting lives and billions of dollars in property values.
 He is also working to ensure that Sharrock Cabin, an intact early settlers cabin and barn dating back to around 1847 and located in Southwest Oak Cliff, is preserved and protected for future generations.